loader

 Symptoms of High Sugar Levels

 When blood sugar levels become too high, the body responds with noticeable symptoms.
-Common signs of high blood sugar include:
+Symptoms of high blood sugar levels in diabetics often include:

 • Increased thirst and frequent urination: High glucose levels cause the kidneys to work harder, leading to dehydration and excessive urination.